-Indoor sampling for airborne mould spores may be conducted to help in evaluating occupants ill health complaints, determining the effectiveness of remediation procedures, or assessing health hazards or proactive indoor air quality monitoring.
+Indoor air sampling for mould spores may be conducted to help in evaluating the air quality after occupants’ complaints of ill health, to determine the effectiveness of remediation procedures, to assess health hazards or to proactively monitor indoor air quality.
 Mould spores enter a building from outdoors through:

 - air intakes for the heating, ventilation, and/or air conditioning system (HVAC),